suwakei/sjRW/README.md

 SJRW stands for "Simple Json Reader and Writer"

-This library supqorts "json" and "jsonc" file
+This library supports "json" and "jsonc" file

 ## usage